Random interpolation in the Nevanlinna and Smirnov classes and related spaces: Introduction

-As a consequence of the author's result, if $\Lambda$ is a sequence that solves the above interpolation problem, then $\Lambda$ should be contained in a finite union of Stolz angles (see Section 2 for further details) which, as previously mentioned, is not entirely satisfactory.
-In a sense, the trace space $\ell_{Na}$ does not seem to be an appropriate choice for $\cN$.
-In addition we note that the random model we consider does almost surely not produce interpolating sequences in the sense of Naftalevi\v{c} (see Proposition \ref{naftalevic:random}).

-We now proceed to the study of free interpolating sequences.
+Free interpolating sequences have been widely studied in the last years, especially for their connection with unconditional bases in model spaces.
+For further details the interested reader can see \cite{Nikolski2002b}*{Part C}.
 Observe that if $\Lambda$ is free interpolating for the Nevanlinna class, then it is a \textit{zero set}, namely it must exist a function $f\in \cN$ such that $f|_{\Lambda} = 0$ but $f$ is not identically zero.
 Note that zero sets for the Nevanlinna class are precisely \textit{Blaschke sequences}, i.e. sequences that satisfy

 (see for instance \cite{garnett06}).
-As a consequence we obtain that every free interpolating sequence for $\cN$ satisfies \eqref{Blaschke sequence}.
+As a consequence, we obtain that every free interpolating sequence for $\cN$ satisfies \eqref{Blaschke sequence}.
 It is well known that whenever \eqref{Blaschke sequence} is satisfied we can define the corresponding Blaschke product:

 where $\lambda$ appears according to its multiplicity.
 In the case of (simple) interpolation, all zeros of $B_\Lambda$ are simple, and, in this situation, we will also consider the Blaschke product with an element removed: